VA Claims for Hip Pain Secondary to Degenerative Disc Disease (DDD)

 Can Veterans Be Granted Secondary Service Connection for Hip Pain Due to DDD?

 If veterans believe their hip pain is caused or aggravated by their service-connected DDD, they may be eligible for secondary service connection.
 In this case, the veteran should file a claim for VA benefits.
 Filing a claim for secondary service connection involves the same process as filing any claim for service connection.
 Specifically, veterans will fill out and submit VA Form 21-526 – an original claim for service connection.
-Veterans may do so online using the eBenefits portal, in person at their local Regional Office, or with help from a veterans advocate.
+Veterans may do so online, in person at their local Regional Office, or with help from a veterans advocate.
 Importantly, there is certain evidence that veterans should include with their claims for secondary service connection (see below).

 Veterans will need to demonstrate two things to VA to be granted service connection for a secondary condition: